The Flying Fish model:

 – Number of cycles per pulse: 100 cycles per pulse.

-The material to be tested will be titanium hydride (TiH2) or palladium hydride (PdHx), as these materials efficiently bind hydrogen atoms and provide a sufficient number of protons.
-The experiment will be performed in a cryogenic environment with the temperature maintained below 10 K to ensure the stability of the quantum states and to minimize thermal noise.
-The sample will be placed in the center of the experimental setup, between three Helmholtz coils that will create a homogeneous magnetic field.
+The test material will be titanium hydride (TiH₂) or palladium hydride (PdHx), as these materials effectively bind hydrogen atoms and provide a sufficient number of protons.
+The experiment will be conducted in a cryogenic environment with the temperature maintained at 77 K using liquid nitrogen.
+This will ensure the superconducting state of the magnets and provide sufficient stability for the quantum states of hydrogen protons while minimizing thermal noise.
+The sample will be placed at the center of the experimental setup, between three Helmholtz coils that will generate a homogeneous magnetic field.

 To verify the predictions of the Flying Fish model, precise measurements of the temporal gradients and their effects on local dynamics are needed.
 One possible approach involves detecting changes in proton precession frequencies due to changes in the temporal gradient.
 The relationship is expressed as: